-- Providing for intercommunication among members to facilitate effective English Language Development (ELD) programs and activities for achieving national, state, and local educational goals.
+(1) Providing for intercommunication among members to facilitate effective English Language Development (ELD), dual language, bilingual, and other similar programs and activities for achieving national, state, and local educational goals.

-- Disseminating information to its members, individuals, and other organizations on relevant research, effective and research based instructional strategies, news, tools, and resources for administration of programs for ELs.
+(2) Disseminating information on relevant research, effective and research based instructional strategies, news, tools, and resources for administration of programs for MLs.

-The NAELPA’s professional development purposes include, but are not limited to:
+The NAELPA’s professional learning purposes include, but are not limited to:

-- Providing assistance and support to State Education Agencies (SEAs) and Local Education Agencies (LEAs) in supporting EL students to attain English proficiency and high academic standards;
+(2) Providing professional learning opportunities to State Education Agencies (SEAs) and Local Education Agencies (LEAs) in supporting educational programming for ML students as educators help them to attain English proficiency while achieving academic success;

-- Providing assistance and support to Title III/EL/ELD SEA and LEA directors in developing programs and activities for ELs and their families and in achieving national, state, and local educational goals;
+(3) Disseminating best practices with Title III/EL/ELD/Bilingual SEA and LEA directors in developing programs and activities for MLs and their families and in achieving national, state, and local communication goals;

-The NAELPA’s support for ELs purposes include, but are not limited to:
+The NAELPA’s Advocating for Multilingual Learners purposes include, but are not limited to:

-- Collaborating with others at the national level in support of ELs on joint presentations and communications to disseminate and provide the NAELPA’s perspective, support, and position regarding to federal and state policies related to the education of ELs.
+(1) Collaborating at the national level with individuals and organizations in support of MLs on joint presentations and communications to disseminate and provide the NAELPA’s perspective, support, and position regarding federal and state policies related to the education of MLs.

-- Support of equitable policies, guidance and supports related to ELs, ELD programs, and EL students participation in educational systems.
+(2) Supporting fair and equitable policies, guidance and supports related to MLs, ELD programs, and ML student and family meaningful participation in educational systems.